isaacchacon/NgReactivePeoplePickerAngularMaterial/README.md

 Trying to make memory, these are the steps that i followed to make this demo run:

 1. Npm install
-2. Added bootstrap, and the indigo-pinc.css from the animations:
+2. Added bootstrap, and the indigo-pink.css from the animations:
   (the indigo pink can be grabbed from \node_modules\@angular\material\prebuilt-themes), i guess you could grab the other css and it should work.
 Or you should be able to customize your css.
 I am a material newbie, please excuse.
   `<link rel="stylesheet" href="/siteassets/bootstrap3.3.7.min.css">`
   `<link href="/siteassets/indigo-pink.css" rel="stylesheet">`